IBM/instana-gitops/docs/install-instana-with-k8s-gitops.md

   - With at least 16 Core, 64G Memory and 250G Disk
   - All DB container are ready and running on the DB Host
 - [Argo CD](https://argo-cd.readthedocs.io/en/stable/getting_started/#6-create-an-application-from-a-git-repository) was deployed in the Kubernetes Cluster
-- [Crossplane](https://crossplane.io/docs/v1.4/getting-started/install-configure.html) was deployed in the Kubernetes Cluster

 ### Deploy Instana to Kubernetes Cluster

 - Kubernetes Cluster
   - With at least 16 Core, 64G Memory and 250G Disk

 ### Deploy Instana to OpenShift Cluster

 - OpenShift 4.6+
   - With at least 16 Core, 64G Memory and 250G Disk